Lean Six Sigma (LSS) Tools

 Tips:

-• A lot of ideas come up when you start creating a flowchart.
-To keep focused on your primary task, create a “Parking Lot” where you capture important ideas, including process improvement ideas, assumptions, questions, out-of-scope issues, and ideas.
+• A lot of ideas come up when starting to create a flowchart.
+To keep focused on the primary task, create a “Parking Lot” to capture important ideas, including process improvement ideas, assumptions, questions, out-of-scope issues, and ideas.

 Flowchart Template